Stretching Circles: A Guide to the Ellipse Area Calculator

 Key Ellipse Area Terms

-Familiarity with these terms improves your use of the calculator:- Major Axis (a): The longest diameter of the ellipse, spanning its widest point.
+- Major Axis (a): The longest diameter of the ellipse, spanning its widest point.

 - Minor Axis (b): The shortest diameter, perpendicular to the major axis.